alsalafiyyah/alsalafiyyah.github.io/_posts/book/2024-09-05-the-nation-before-the-mission.md

 The religion of Islam rose through the guiding Book, and was but defended through the sharp sword.
 The one and refined Revelation was its source, and through its light the cheeks of the seeker glow.
 It is the cure for the ill of every reasoning man.
 It is the remedy of the malady of ignorance.

 To God I return for good luck, for He opens the doors of the good, and facilitates the means to reach it.

+---

+*Excerpted from the book entitled **"Hidayat al-hayara fi ajwibat al-Yahud wa-al-Nasara"** by Imam Ibn Qayyim al-Jawzīyah (may Allah have mercy on him).* — Part 1.